 - Brunswick/Greensville/Emporia, 1781 Greensville County Circle, Emporia, Virginia 23847, call (434) 634-2326

 - Sussex/Surry/Dinwiddie, 5240 Oaklawn Blvd., Hopewell, Virginia 238607, telephone number is (804) 541-6548

 The department can often provide referrals and information on other government benefits as well.
 Low income households can learn about public and government benefits such as SNAP food stamps, low income housing, and other state resources.
-The primary social offices are below.
+There is also information such as Medicaid applications, home care for senior citizens or the disabled, SSI disability loan applications, and more.
+The primary social services offices are below.

 District Area Agency on Aging assists low income housing in applying for electric bill help and may have free fans or cooling equipment.
 When available, free air conditioners will be provided to the low income and elderly only when the household does not have a working air conditioner.
 Free fans may be passed out as well.
 Call (804)732-7021.

 Alliance for Social Ministry operates in a limited area, such as Dinwiddie.
 The faith based group can offer free food from an outreach program, a Thanksgiving Meal Package, and there may be emergency funds or government grants for expenses such as utilities.
-Click here.
+Click here Colonial Heights Ministry.